Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Also, underlying genetics or DNA does not completely dictate muscle growth potential.
 The scientific field of epigenetics looks at how environmental factors experienced in an individual’s life can impact how their genes are expressed.

-Combining good nutrition with good training is foundational for additive muscle growth and healthy maintenance all the way into old age.
+Combining good nutrition with good training is foundational for additive muscle growth and healthy maintenance all the way into old age

-If you’re looking for guidance on what, when and how much to eat to optimize your training, please book a complimentary consultation with our team of Registered Dieticians and Nutrition Coaches.
+If you’re looking for guidance on what, when, and how much to eat to optimize your training, please book a complimentary consultation with our team of Registered Dieticians and Nutrition Coaches.

 Are You Gaining Muscle, Fat, or Water Weight?
 How To Tell

 The very best way to track changes in body composition is with a DEXA scan to tell you exactly how much lean body mass, body fat, and water weight you have.
-Next are InBody or BOD POD scans, smart scales, and calipers for estimates of body fat.
-Finally, you can take measurements with a measuring tape.

 Muscle Gain